bobheadxi/bobheadxi.github.io/_posts/2018-2-25-inertia-logo.md

 Over the course of half an hour I must have written the word "Inertia" at least a hundred times.
 My awful handwriting did not help in the slightest and it drove me insane.
 Towards the end I gave up trying to write in a straight line and resorted to manually moving words and characters until they looked alright.
 After several iterations I also gave up on including "UBC Launch Pad" - it didn't add much and it seemed rather pointless.

-Eventually, though, I thinned out the text and finally ended up with something that I thought was rather nice:
+Eventually, though, I thinned out the text and finally ended up with something that I thought was okay, although in hindsight maybe the text is a bit too small relative to the gopher but oh well:

 <p align="center">
     <img src="https://github.com/ubclaunchpad/inertia/raw/master/.static/inertia-with-name.png" width="50%">